On 12 July 2022, the UK’s National Crime Agency (NCA) issued a red alert to UK companies.

 This article explains what you need to know about PEPs and how it fits into the customer due diligence process.

-A politically exposed person is someone who has a high-profile political position or is close to such a person—for example, a family member.
+A politically exposed person (PEP) is someone who has a high-profile political position, a position of power, or is close to such a person—for example, a family member.

-These individuals could abuse their position to launder money, or take part in bribery or corruption.
+PEPs could abuse their position to launder money, or take part in bribery or corruption.
+This makes it important for businesses and organizations to conduct PEPs and Sanctions screening.

-A person could be considered to be a politically exposed person if they are:
+A person could be considered to be a politically exposed person (PEP) if they are:

 Businesses subject to AML regulations are expected to understand the nature of each position and whether it constitutes a financial crime risk.